-So if you love your spouse and want to approach the problem with the aim of healing yourself (and your marriage), then here are some tips for you for surviving infidelity in marriage and healing after an affair.
+If you love your spouse and want to approach the problem with the aim of healing yourself (and your marriage), then here are some tips for you for surviving infidelity in marriage and healing after an affair.

 1. Refrain from punishing your partner